ambrociosanchezphd/Oligo-Seq-Pipeline/README.md

 Note: The “Oligoseq Logo Plot.xlsx” file contains the values used to generate the logo plot graph.

 ## Section 5.
-Generation a River Plot
+Generating a River Plot

 9. To generate a river plot (Figure 7D),